A study of Australian men with urinary incontinence found:

 Incontinence can reduce quality of life

-People living with incontinence can be made to feel like outsiders.
-This can lead to retreat from work, social, physical and sexual activities, or hiding their incontinence.
-This adds to psychological distress and mental health issues.
+People living with incontinence can feel isolated, they may avoid joining in social, work and leisure activities.
+For many this causes psychological distress and mental health issues.
 When the Foundation surveyed doctors (GPs), 69% stated men never or rarely spoke about continence issues in their appointments.

 There is a clear link between incontinence and depression, with an Australian review finding that between 20 and 43% of people who live with incontinence, may also have depression.